Skip to main content

 Known fontain in the "Weißen See" © visitberlin, Foto: Philip Koschel

-Here you not only run around the three lakes Orankesee, Obersee and Fauler See, but you also get a bit of sightseeing and pure nature on the way.
-You'll pass the Mies van der Rohe bungalow and a wonderful nature reserve where you can see rare plants and bird species while jogging.
-If you're still motivated after the 7 kilometres or so, head straight for the next lake: The White Lake offers another 5 kilometres.
+Not only will you circle the three lakes Orankesee, Obersee and Fauler See, you will also have a bit of sightseeing and pure nature along the way.
+You will pass the Mies van der Rohe bungalow and a wonderful nature reserve, where you can observe rare plants and bird species while jogging.
+If you're still motivated after the 7 kilometres, head straight for the next lake: The White Lake offers another 5 kilometres.
 This is also a wonderful route.

-Tip 6: Make some altitude metres in Friedrichshain park
+Tip 6: Climb metres in altitude in Volkspark Friedrichshain

 Volkspark Friedrichshain